Honda Civic 2022 Gets Better Technology and Improved Driving

 The updated version of Honda Sensing can also read traffic lights and transmit their information directly to the dashboard.

-It had improved adaptive cruise control with faster reactions and provided a more natural feel to help keep track.
+It improved adaptive cruise control with faster reactions and provided a more natural feel to help keep track.

-This is the first Honda car to be equipped with the new, redesigned airbags that are supposed to help prevent brain trauma to the driver or passenger during a frontal collision by better controlling head movement in the event of an accident.
+This is the first Honda car equipped with the new, redesigned airbags that are supposed to help prevent brain trauma to the driver or passenger during a frontal collision by better controlling head movement in the event of an accident.

 The renovations also include the standard color touchscreens previously seen on models like the Accord, with 7-inch screens in the LX, Sport, and EX models, while the Touring model gets a 9-inch screen above the dashboard.